naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This directive is used to specify a directory which contains <a href="configobject.html">object configuration files</a> that Naemon should use for monitoring.
+This directive is used to specify a directory which contains <a href="configobject.html">object configuration files</a> that Naemon should use for monitoring.

 All files in the directory with a <i>.cfg</i> extension are processed as object config files.

 Additionally, Naemon will recursively process all config files in subdirectories of the directory you specify here.

-You can seperate your configuration files into different directories and specify multiple <i>cfg_dir=</i> statements to have all config files in each directory processed.</p>
+You can seperate your configuration files into different directories and specify multiple
+<i>cfg_dir=</i> statements to have all config files in each directory processed.

 <a name="object_cache_file"></a>
 #### Object Cache File